Free and Low-Cost Pallet Sources

 It should be cautioned that pallets stored outside of a small business are not necessarily “free for the taking.”
 The pallet collector should receive permission from the business owner before removing pallets.

 Another consideration for the pallet collector is that of pallet markings.
 If the pallet has an ownership stamp on it, such as CHEP, PECO, iGPS, Coca-Cola, U.S. Postal Service or others, then these pallets should not be removed.
 Such companies vigorously enforce the property rights to their pallets, and you may find yourself charged with unlawful possession of them.
-For a discussion about pallet markings and what they mean, click here.

 How to Gather and Handle Pallets

 For picking up smaller pallet quantities, pallet street vendors may use flatbed or pickup trucks, and sometimes utility trailers.
 Useful additions include tie-down straps or cargo nets.
 Be sure to practice pallet handling safety.
 Use gloves to protect hands from slivers, use proper lifting technique, including keeping the pallet close to the torso and back straight.
 Because pallets can often weigh 60 pounds or more, proper lifting technique should be employed, utilizing the help of other individuals or lift equipment such as forklifts where available.